PART 1 CERTIFICATE REQUIREMENTS

 - Part 1 Certificate plus

-- Attendance at either a BAP Summer Meeting or a one-day Meeting whilst undertaking the Certificate
+- Attendance at either a BAP Summer Meeting or another educational event (Certificate Module/Masterclass) while undertaking the Certificate

 3.1 Options for Dissertation

 The Dissertation should be a minimum of 5,000 words (maximum 10,000 words) with a minimum of 15 references cited in the text.
 The references should mostly be original work published in reputable journals.
 The following forms of written dissertation will be considered:

 - Log Book Option: This will consist of a write-up of the drug treatment of three cases treated personally by the candidate.
 There should be one case of psychosis, one case of neurosis and one other case described in the dissertation.
 The discussion should focus on psychopharmacological issues arising out of the case.

 - Research Option: This should be an original piece of research not yet submitted for publication and the research should directly concern psychopharmacology and involve drugs.
 There should be a clear hypothesis.